h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ### Final Verdict
 At first I think I had conflicting goals, I wanted hardcore technical skills but also wanted the ability to get my foot in the door in an information security role so I had to get at least some official bona fides onto my resume.
 This certification was good for the latter goal and also did at least impart upon me some lasting high-level understanding of security concepts.
 I found the lessons on the interplay between business decisions and risk management to be the most instructive.

-All in all, I'd say if you're coming into information security with zero background knowledge, and especially if you are trying to get a DoD position, then it would be ok to take the course and aim for the certification.
+All in all, I'd say if you're coming into information security with zero background knowledge, and especially if you need an 8570 certification, then it would be ok to take the course and aim for the certification.
 It's best suited for someone who cannot self-orient their desired learning path and doesn't know exactly what they don't know.
 This is where the broadness and lack of depth is actually a plus.
 You get introduced to so many different topics, maybe one will stoke your interest and you can specialize from there.
 My only suggestion would be that you self-study very hard for 8-12 weeks and not pursue any formal training.
 You can do this.

-If you're just after some skills/knowledge (especially practical skills on the keyboard,) I would recommend taking a more targeted approach and again opting for self-study.
+If you're just after some skills/knowledge (especially practical skills on the keyboard), I would recommend taking a more targeted approach and again opting for self-study.
 If you want to study encryption, check out books and blog posts about encryption.
 If you want to study SIEM implementations and logging best practices for enterprise networks, again, look at some of the amazing blue-team blog posts that are out there.
 Obviously general security knowledge is great to have and can help you contextualize more advanced information; however, if you take a targeted approach and research things that come up as you progress in your narrow focus, you can often acheive a comparable level of background knowledge and often it'll be related in some way to your main interest (read 'useful').

 ## Network+ from CompTIA (January 2018 - June 2018)
 According to [CompTIA](https://certification.comptia.org/certifications/network#overview), Network+ holders have the knowledge and skills to do the following: